okx/ERCs-zkkyc/ERCS/erc-XXXX.md

 The operator of claimLogic can be expanded according to specific business scenarios, but I will not elaborate further here.

+Here `*` isn't mean infinite number, but a max number specified in the circuit.

 #### Polynomial Claim

 Here we propose a Polynomial Claim, but given its complexity, and the